-What’s the point of a guaranteed energy discount?
+What’s the point of a guaranteed/unconditional energy discount?

-While conditional discounts (such as pay on time discounts) seem to make sense as energy companies benefit from consumer tardiness or inattention (i.e. you fail to pay on time, you end up paying more), what might not add up is why an energy provider would offer a guaranteed discount in the first place.
+While conditional discounts (such as pay on time discounts) seem to make sense as energy companies benefit from consumer tardiness or inattention (i.e. you fail to pay on time, you end up paying more), what might not add up is why an energy provider would offer an unconditional discount in the first place.

-Although you’re likely to see pay on time discounts at the end of the fishing rod more than you are guaranteed discounts, switching to a plan with a pay on time discount won’t always be the best way to save money.
+Although you’re likely to see pay on time discounts at the end of the fishing rod more than you will find unconditional discounts, switching to a plan with a pay on time discount won’t always be the best way to save money.

 A pay on time discount will only be applied to your energy bill if you do exactly what the title suggests – pay on time.
 If for example you’re on a plan offering a 25% pay on time discount, but miss the bill due date, you’ll have to pay the full amount.
-Alternatively, if you’re on a plan with a 15% guaranteed discount, you’ll receive the discount even if you pay a few days late.
-In that cycle, having a guaranteed discount works out more beneficial than a pay on time discount.
+Alternatively, if you’re on a plan with a 15% unconditional discount, you’ll receive the discount even if you pay a few days late.
+In that cycle, having an unconditional discount works out more beneficial than a pay on time discount.

 If you are, however, the type to stay on top of your bills, a pay on time discount could help you save hundreds on your power bill in the year.